Doctor-Ducko/JokesOfAFeather/README.md

 Tinkerer Joker
 * Create a random Trinket card at the start of a blind

+Brainless Joker
+* Gains +X0.5 Mult when a Dynamite Card explodes

 Colorful Joker
 * Retrigger all scored cards of a specific suit, changes at the end of the round

 Lunar Joker
 * +2 Mult per level on all discovered poker hands

+The Witness
+* No cards are considered face cards
+* Has a higher priority than Paredolia

 Jokr
 * +20 Mult if the scored card does not contain an "E" in it's name or number